DjangoGirls/tutorial/en/deploy/README.md

 your database on your own PC—that means it can have different posts and admin accounts.

 As a result, just as we did on your own computer, we repeat the step to initialize the admin account with `createsuperuser`.
-First let's activate the virtualenv and `cd` into our code directory:
+First we activate the virtualenv (PythonAnywhere uses a command called `workon` for that, which is just like the `source myenv/bin/activate` that you use on your own computer), and `cd` into our code directory (both are named after your webapp name):

 {% filename %}PythonAnywhere command-line{% endfilename %}
 ```
-$ workon $USER.pythonanywhere.com
+$ workon <your-pythonanywhere-username>.pythonanywhere.com
-(yourusername.pythonanywhere.com) $ cd $USER.pythonanywhere.com
+(ola.pythonanywhere.com) $ cd <your-pythonanywhere-username>.pythonanywhere.com
-(yourusername.pythonanywhere.com) $ python manage.py createsuperuser
 ```

-3 things to explain here:

-* `workon` is a special command used by PythonAnywhere to activate your virtualenv; it's just like the `source virtualenv/bin/activate` that you use on your own computer

-* `$USER` is what's called a "shell variable", and the command-line will automatically replace it with your username.
-If you prefer, you can type your actual PythonAnywhere username here (it will even tab-complete).

-* PythonAnywhere has named both the virtualenv and the source code folder after your site's name, *yourusername.pythonanywhere.com*.
+Remember to substitute `<your-pythonanywhere-username>` with your actual PythonAnywhere username, without the angle-brackets.

-Let's get back to creating our admin account:
+Then we can create our admin account:

 {% filename %}PythonAnywhere command-line{% endfilename %}
 ```
-(yourusername.pythonanywhere.com) $ python manage.py createsuperuser
+(ola.pythonanywhere.com) $ python manage.py createsuperuser
 ```

 Type in the details for your superuser.
 Best to use the same ones as you're using